IgorGrigorev19/Scripts/directory/README.md

-Change the names of all files using a script
+Change the names of all files using a script.